 By Mass Communication Specialist 1st Class Jerry Jimenez, Navy Office of Community Outreach

-Rowe credits success in the Navy to many of the lessons learned growing up in Auburn.
+Svedarsky credits success in the Navy to many of the lessons learned in Maple Valley.

 A key element of the Navy the nation needs is tied to the fact that America is a maritime nation, and that the nation’s prosperity is tied to the ability to operate freely on the world’s oceans.
 More than 70 percent of the Earth’s surface is covered by water; 80 percent of the world’s population lives close to a coast; and 90 percent of all global trade by volume travels by sea.

 “Our priorities center on people, capabilities and processes, and will be achieved by our focus on speed, value, results and partnerships,” said Secretary of the Navy Richard V. Spencer.
 “Readiness, lethality and modernization are the requirements driving these priorities.”